ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 <div class="reco" id="LANG-UNSAFE" type="Rule" title="Don't use unsafe blocks">

-In a secure Rust development, the `unsafe` blocks must be avoided.
-In the following, we list the only cases where `unsafe` may be used, provided that they come with a proper justification:
+In a secure Rust development, the `unsafe` blocks should be avoided, or must be justified by at least one of the following points:

 * The Foreign Function Interface (FFI) of Rust allows for describing functions whose implementations are written in C, using the `extern "C"` prefix.
 To use such a function, the `unsafe` keyword is required.
 “Safe” wrapper shall be defined to safely and seamlessly call C code.